-Chatham Bars Inn ClambakeShare
+Chatham Bars Inn Clambake: Summer Only!

-The Essential New England Clambake.
+The essential New England clambake.

 No visit to Cape Cod is complete without a clambake.
 And no one does a clambake better than Chatham Bars Inn.

-Every summer, guests, visitors and locals gather at Chatham Bars Inn to experience a genuine New England clambake for themselves.
+During the summer season, guests, visitors and locals gather at Chatham Bars Inn to experience a genuine New England clambake for themselves.
 Attendees feast on lobster, corn, potatoes and, of course, clams.
 All seafood is locally caught around Chatham and all produce is sourced from the Chatham Bars Inn farm.

 The Chatham Bars Inn clambake is a blast for adults and kids alike.
 While adults kick back and enjoy live music, kids enjoy programming planned by our rec crew, including cornhole, sandcastle building and more.